guxingduying/wolfschanze/README.md

 ### Server

-To start the server, just use the `./start.sh`.
+To start the server, first use `npm install` to have all dependencies installed.
+Then just use the `./start.sh`.
 It requires `supervisor` installed to call NodeJS and run the server in backend.

 The server listens on a port specified in `config.json`(create it by yourself):